Quadratic Diophantine equations, the Heisenberg group and formal languages: `Dividing' EDT0L languages by a constant

 We have that \(|E| = |C| + |D| + 2\), and so is bounded by \(2g + 2\).
 In addition, \(B = B_1 \cup B_2 \cup \{\theta_1, \ \theta_2\}\), and so \(\max\{|c \phi| \mid c \in E, \ \phi \in B\} = \max(g, \ 2) \leq 2g + 2\). \end{proof}

 We can now prove the central result of this section, about `division' of certain EDT0L languages by a constant.
 To show the space complexity properties, we need the EDT0L system we start with to be exponentially bounded by the space complexity in which is can be constructed.
+We will need the following notation: